 And because the blades are sharp all the way to the tip, these scissors do an amazing job of cutting fabric.
 They look so slender and weak but that makes them perfect for cross stitch and the trimming of intricate quilts.

 4. Embroidery Scissors Gold Stork Sewing Scissors

-These scissors look expensive despite their surprisingly affordable price tag.
-The stainless steel from which they are made is long-lasting, resisting corrosion, rust and even stains.
+BROSHAN Embroidery Scissors Gold looks expensive despite its surprisingly affordable price tag.
+The stainless steel from which they are made is long-lasting, resisting corrosion, rust, and even stains.
 But most people are primarily interested in the charming gold-plated handles whose finish makes these scissors the perfect decorative gift.